First-Year Grading Policies

 If the scholarship absolutely requires your internal (hidden) grades, do the following:

 - You need to go to the Undergraduate Academic Administrator in each department in which you took a class (Physics, Math, etc.) to ask her/him to write a letter.
-The department administrators are used to doing this for freshmen, so you shouldn't worry that you are making an unusual request.
+The department administrators are used to doing this for first-years, so you shouldn't worry that you are making an unusual request.
 The letter should be addressed to you, and should state, "[Your name] took 8.01 (or 18.01, etc.) under the MIT freshman Pass/No Record grading system.
 Had an official grade been recorded for you, it would have been an X [whatever grade you received]."
 You may then forward a copy of this letter on to the scholarship for which you are applying.